pliah/Search-auto-complete/README.md

 ***The goal of the project was :***
 Search and auto-complete sentences within given input text files, manipulating data with complex data-structures.
-This is done by a system that can run win two different modes:
+This is done by a system that can run with two different modes:
 * initialization mode - the program will read the data and store it in a trie file, formed as a suffix tree of the words in the resource